reasonml/reason-native/README.md

 * run ```esy install``` and ```esy build```
 * test executables are currently defined in the respective .json files for each repository, to run them run ```esy x ExecutableName.exe```

+## License
+reason-native is MIT licensed, as found in the LICENSE file.